farrellfileas/LeetcodeSolution/LeetCodeMinimumTimeDifferenceSolution.md

 Complexity Analysis

-Time Complexity is:
+* Time Complexity is:
-O(N*log(N)), where N is the size of timeStamps.
+> O(Nlog(N)), where N is the size of timeStamps.
 This is because of the sort.
-Afterwards we iterate over each timeStamp which costs N, but that gets dominated by the N*log(N) complexity
+Afterwards we iterate over each timeStamp which costs N, but that gets dominated by the Nlog(N) complexity

-Space Complexity is:
+* Space Complexity is:
-O(1), the only additional space we use is our min variable, which does not scale with the size of timeStamps.
+> O(1), the only additional space we use is our min variable, which does not scale with the size of timeStamps.

 ---
-### Approach #3: Two Pass with Bucket [Accepted]
+## Approach #3: Two Pass with Bucket [Accepted]
-## Intuition and Algorithm
+### Intuition and Algorithm

 The problem with Approach #2 was that the sorting (N*log(N)) dominated our actual timeStamp traversal (N), if we can make the sorting complexity N, this will speed up our algorithm.
 Unfortunately, there is no known sorting that is faster than N*log(N)... or at least none that is comparison based :).
 For this solution, we take ideas from radix sort.